 What nurses are saying

-Here's what nurses are saying about their work life in our health care system, based on a survey of nearly 5,000 nurses from across the country.
+Here's what nurses are saying about their work life in our health care system, based on a survey of more than 4,700 nurses from across the country.

 Many nurses want to leave their job, entirely.